 The undersigned are the parent(s), guardian(s), or person(s) in charge of

-(name of the student)
+(name of the st udent)

-I authorize and request school personnel to administer nonprescription drugs to my student.
-I release the school district, its officials, and employees from any and all liability concerning the administration of nonprescription drugs to my student.
+student.
+I rele ase the school dist rsonnel to administer nonprescription drugs to my crict, its officials, and employees from any and all cion of nonprescription drugs to my student.

-DATED this \\\\\ day of \\\\\\, 20\\\.
+DATED this day of , 20

 Parent/Guardian